alaa-abuhani/Mastering-JavaScrip-in-20Days/Day11.md

 #### NaN, it is a number, and it is the invalid number, and it is going to occur in your programs
 #### the type of a NaN is number.
 It's just an invalid number.

+#### The Number() method converts a value to a number.
+- If the value cannot be converted, NaN is returned.